bongiozzo/musica_mustdie/output/band_thyrane.md

 # Thyrane

+(Finnish Black Metal)

-Дискография
+## Дискография

-"Black Harmony [EP]" 1997, Black Metal
+### "Black Harmony [EP]" 1997, Black Metal

+1. Black Harmony
+2. Sacrifires
+3. Enthroned by Antichrist
+4. Satanic Ages Overture

+Recorded and mixed at Tico-Tico Studios 5.-7.12.1997.
+Released as self-financed demo tape in the beginning of 1998 and later on same year as mcd by Woodcut Records

+Re-released in Autumn 2001 as a split CD with The Dead Beginners by Spikefarm Records.

-"Symphonies of Infernality" 1999, Black Metal
+### "Symphonies of Infernality" 1999, Black Metal

+1. Intro
+2. In the Shape of a Demon
+3. Satanist
+4. Black Atmospheric Madness
+5. Symphony of Infernality
+6. Envenomed Suicide Angels
+7. Crimson Halls of Blood
+8. Beneath the Banner of the Unholy Satan's Cult
+9. Devil Messiah

-"The Spirit Of Rebellion" 2000, Black Metal
+### "The Spirit Of Rebellion" 2000, Black Metal

+1. Insidious Dream of Inhuman Fear
+2. Soulless and Broken
+3. Chaotic Profane Phenomena
+4. Crushing Defeat of the Triune Godhead
+5. Thy World Inverted
+6. Words of the Prophet
+7. Blindfolded

-"Hypnotic" 2003, Black Metal
+### "Hypnotic" 2003, Black Metal

+1. Human Weed
+2. Firework
+3. Glamorama Demystified
+4. Dance In The Air
+5. Armaya
+6. The Symptomatic
+7. Phantasmal Paranoia
+8. Sickening
+9. Of Suns And Flames
+10. Heretic Hunt

-"Travesty Of Heavenly Essence" 2005, Black Metal
+### "Travesty Of Heavenly Essence" 2005, Black Metal

+01. Parasites of Submission
+02. Decay of christian Empire
+03. Travesty of Heavenly Essence
+04. Nox Diaboli
+05. Legacy of Saints in Disguise
+06. Deteriorated
+07. Truth Revealed
+08. Tolerance
+09. Divinity Under Will
+10. Prisoner of Pain
+11. Lost in Reflection

+Line-Up:
+Hannamari - synth
+Blastmor - Vocals, Guitars
+Daemon - bass
+Kristonic - Drums

 ## Отношения с другими группами